Myths To Be Broken

 The slightest bit of heat will fry your hair

 I am guilty of thinking a drop of heat will ruin my curls.
 I know that heat is beneficial for your hair in some instances, but flat irons scare me.
 When I think about straightening my hair, all I can picture in my head is those YouTube videos of girls (and guys) whose hair did not revert after trying to wash their hair.

 But straightening your hair once in a while at a safe heat setting will not damage your hair.
 Just make sure to use a heat protect if you are going to apply heat directly to your hair.
-And if you are using a blow dryer you can always use a cool setting if you’re a scaredy cat like me.
+And if you are using a blow dryer you can always use a cool setting.
 To add to that if you do not want to straighten your natural hair or use heatless methods instead.

-Cause I know, there are probably a few of you who have sworn of flat irons for the rest of your lives like me.
+A few of you who have sworn off flat irons for the rest of your lives like me.